CFSAN-Biostatistics/MultiLab-POD-LOD-ICC/README.md

 #### *Notes*

-* This app runs in Mozilla Firefox and Google Chrome.
+* This app runs in Microsoft Edge, Mozilla Firefox, and Google Chrome browsers.

 ---